Daniel-Liu-c0deb0t/General-Algorithms/README.md

 ### BitManipulation:
 A collection of bit manipulation functions written in Python.
 Most functions are written to be used as a faster alternative to a boolean list.

+### RedBlackTree:
+Python implementation of the Red-Black Tree data structure.
+Can be used like a dictionary or set.
+The functionality and data structure is similar to Java's TreeMap and TreeSet.